pkukkapalli/blockly-gamepad-navigation/NOTES.md

 - [ ] **Text input**: investigate best ways to input text with a game controller.
 Maybe a wheel that lets you quickly jump between letters?
 Suggest words based on a dictionary?
+See [article][gamepad-text] on how to do text input.

 ## Code health